 Beneficial bacteria keep pathogenic bacteria, viruses, and other invaders from taking over.
 Soil-based bacteria are like the bouncers of your dog’s gut.
 They control who enters and leaves the party.

 And they’re also physically tough.
-That’s because soil-based probiotics have a seed-like shell.
+That’s because soil-based organisms have a seed-like shell.
 Their protective outer layer allows them to survive in the environment … whatever the season.

 And they can even survive in space!
 Scientists found Bacillus subtilis could survive in space for up to 6 years.